righettod/poc-graphql/README.md

 ## Labs

-A labs has been created in order to study the differents issues, this one take the context of a Veterinary managing healthcare of dogs.
+A labs has been created in order to study the different issues, this one take the context of a Veterinary managing healthcare of dogs.

 The labs was developed using [IntelliJ IDEA Community Edition](https://www.jetbrains.com/idea/download/).